 Yes, if you complete the course (3 units, which includes successful completion of each end-of-unit quiz), you will be able to download a free certificate of completion (please note that this is an electronic certificate), as well as a record of the notes you have taken throughout the course.
-This year, in response to participant feedback, we are also offering paid certificate options in addition to the free certificate option.
+In response to participant feedback, we are now offering enhanced certificate options for purchase in addition to the free certificate option.

 There is also an opportunity to gain a formal university qualification in the award-winning, fully online and flexible Dementia Care Degree Program, which will assist you in becoming a specialist in this key public health issue.